 Most individuals subject to criminal tax matters will plea out.
 Those who go to trial and lose, will usually do some jail or prison time, but the average sentence is not 100 years – it is closer to 3-5 years.

-Still, who wants to do 3-5 years, right?
+Still, who wants to do 3-5 years in prison, right?

-For those of you who never had a reporting requirement until this year, you are not out of compliance – and your reporting requirements will not be as arduous (since you will not have to go back to prior years to report the foreign money).
+For those of you who never had a reporting requirement until this year, you are not out of compliance – and it is best to try to get into (and stay in) compliance.

-Your best bet is to retain experienced counsel and take care of the issue while it is still easily manageable.
+If you are out-of-compliance, you will want to take care of the issue while it is still easily manageable.
 The longer you continue to stay out of compliance, the more time-consuming and expensive it will be in the future to get back into compliance.

 5 Common International IRS Forms You May Have to File